Portal to the Thai Forest Tradition

 - The Thai Buddhist Forest: Thudong (YouTube - beautiful slide show with excellent music - 1:10:21)

-An excellent biographical account of a Thudong monk is Bhikkhu Khantipalo - With Robes and Bowl, Glimpses of the Thudong Bhikkhu Life
+An excellent biographical account of an exemplary Thudong monk is Bhikkhu Khantipalo—With Robes and Bowl, Glimpses of the Thudong Bhikkhu Life.
+It can be read online or downloaded:

 - HTML (via Access to Insight),